lukejenner6/PSY6422-Project/README.md

 ## Project Limitations
 * The entry dates for the Covid-19 lockdown stingency scores (2020-2022) proceed World Happiness Index Scores (2021), so the true effects of Covid-19 lockdowns may be missed.
 * There are many NA values for small or developing countries, so the data may be biased away from these countries.
 * Population density was massively skewed by highly dense city states (Hong Kong and Singapore), so a log transformation was decided to reduce their influence.
-This was also conducted to the colour palette of the leaflet map, as to allow for a greater range of polygon colour, and thus better interpretation of true differences in population density.
-However, log transformations make it harder to convey exact relative differences in population density.
+This was also conducted to the colour palette of the leaflet map for both population density and GDP per Capita, as to allow for a greater range of polygon colour, and thus better interpretation and information of differences in population density and GDP between countries.
+However, log transformations make it harder to convey linear relative differences in population density and GDP per capita.

 ## Future Directions
 The community is welcome to improve this code.
 Some suggestions are:
 * This code could be modified to substitute NA values with prior years of records.
 Data point record years could then be recorded within the interactive data explorer.
+* Pop-up labels could be added to the leaflet map to highlight the highest and lowest scoring country for each value.
+A short explanation on why that country is the richest ect could be given.
 * The green text highlights could be altered towards orange, as to be more consistent with the dashboard's style.
 * Subtitles and captions could be added to the ggplotly graphs.
 * An NA key could be added to the leaflet map legend.